 Best Laptops Under $300 – $350 dollar

 Each month there are thousands of people looking for the best laptops under $300 hoping to find a good deal for their new laptop.
 In this price range you will mostly find entry level and compact laptops.
-Before making your purchase be sure you understand the main difference between a mini laptop (also know as an NetBook) and a laptop (also known as a Notebook).
+Before making your purchase be sure you understand the main difference between a mini laptop (also know as a NetBook or Chromebooks) and a laptop (also known as a Notebook).

 The best performance for $350 dollars

 This laptop actually caught me a bit off guard.
 I wasn’t expecting to find a full sized 15-inch laptop with a SSD for less than 350 dollars.

 - 8 GB RAM